Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits using a drone to take, pursue, or intentionally harass or disturb any wild bird or mammal as defined by the Illinois Aeronautics Act.
+Prohibits the use or aid of an unmanned aircraft to take, pursue, harass, or disturb any wild bird or mammal.
 Narrow exceptions exist for public-utility and mobile-service tower inspections and federal waterfowl-taking rules.
-No Illinois drone-recovery exception for harvested animals.
+Unlike Ohio, Illinois does not permit drone-aided recovery of harvested animals.

 View source